 2 tsp vanilla extract

 1/3 cup sour cream

-Using stand mixer fitted with paddle, beat butter and sugar on medium-high speed until pale and fluffy, about 2 minutes.
+Using a stand mixer fitted with the paddle, beat butter and sugar on medium-high speed until pale and fluffy, about 2 minutes.
+[See Notes for "creaming butter and sugar".]
 Add egg and vanilla and beat until combined.

 Reduce speed to low and add flour mixture in 3 additions, alternating with 2 additions of sour cream, scraping down bowl as needed.
 Give dough final stir by hand to ensure there are no streaks of flour.

 If you are aiming for only 12 gigantic cookies, ATK suggests using a greased 1/4 cup measure, dropping cookie dough 3 inches apart onto prepared baking sheets.
 I use a scoop sized 30 ml (about 2 TB) to yield about two dozen 3" cookies.
 You can even go a wee bit smaller if you think that size is too big - but the smaller the cookie the more tricky the glazing will be.
 The cookies do spread a bit so keep some space between them on the cookie sheet. (see Notes below).